Warmo/warmo.github.io/docs/page2.md

 ---
-title: Page 2
+title: About
-summary: Attempt at adding another page
+summary: About me and this site
 date: 19-10-2024
 ---
 # Page 2